 Creature Vocalisations and Sound Design for Video Games

-My name is David Weaver.
-I am one of the sound designers and lecturer in the Sound Design for Video Games Short Course provided by the Abbey Road Institute.
-When I work in games, my job is to create and implement sound and voice over that grounds a character in the world of the game and gives clear gameplay feedback to players so they can play at their highest potential.
+If you’re creating sound design for video games, your job is to produce and implement sound and voice over that grounds a character in the world of the game and gives clear gameplay feedback to players so they can play at their highest potential.

 A lot of people are visually-driven, but the sound design has the ability to augment and improve visuals, as well as change them altogether, and so should not be forgotten about.